raspberrypilearning/pacman-terminal/en/step_1.md

 ## Introduction

-Hack the Pi’s terminal and learn basic cybersecurity skills through a Pacman themed treasure hunt..
+Hack the Pi’s terminal and learn basic cybersecurity skills through a Pacman themed treasure hunt.

 ### What you will make